 Monday: It’s the start of a new week and everyone is back to reality, trying to check everything off their “To-Do” lists.
 The problem?
-Mondays are notorious for high agent absenteeism.
+Mondays are notorious for call volume spikes and high agent absenteeism: a deadly duo.
 Whether it’s falling ill or just wanting to extend the weekend, being understaffed on Monday’s is commonplace in the contact center world.
 This, coupled with high call volume, can create a major meltdown for any call center.

 However, there is a rather simple solution that can help smooth out those dreaded spikes in call volume, while making life easier for those agents who showed up to work.